 Universal Shank Blades:

 U shank blades are characterized by the U-shaped cut out at the head of their shank.
 Note – some older jigsaw machines require a hole in the shank just below the U-shaped pattern.
 They were the fundamental type of blade available for a jigsaw. but since most jigsaws are produced with a tool-less blade changing system to oblige T shank blades.

 U shank blades are not utilized as much as they once were.
-It’s consistently a good idea to double-check the type of best jigsaw blades you’re viable with before you go requesting some new blade.
+It’s consistently a good idea to double-check the type of best jigsaw blades you’re viable with before you go requesting some new blades.

 High Carbon Steel: